SOUTH WONSTON PRIMARY SCHOOL

 Nationally standardised summative assessments include:

 Parents are given the opportunity to meet with teachers whenever the need arises and specifically after receiving their child’s annual report at the end of the Summer term.
 Parents’ Evenings are held twice a year in the Autumn and Spring terms.
-Each class in Years 1-6 presents two assemblies that parents are invited to during the year.
-Reception year classes present one assembly in the Summer term.
+Each class presents two assemblies that parents are invited to during the year.
 After the assembly parents are invited to the classroom to look at their child’s work.
 An Open Evening is held towards the end of the Summer term to enable parents to see some of the work that has gone on in school during the year.

 Annual reports to parents include: